yuqiang-yang/yuqiang-yang.github.io/_pages/about.md

 I am Yuqiang Yang, a master student at [South China University of Technology](https://www.scut.edu.cn/new/), supervised by [Prof. Chenguang Yang](https://scholar.google.com/citations?user=e8io0fYAAAAJ&hl=zh-CN&oi=ao).
 My research interests are to explore and exploit the potentiality of various robots, such as **mobile manipulator, autonomous car and multicopter**, to perform tasks autonomously and efficiently in unstructured environment.
 <!-- The goal of my research is to endow robots with **agile mobility and manoeuvrability** in a 3d cluttered **dynamic** environment. -->

-Specifically, I have explored and realized the posibility of allowing the mobile manipulators to efficiently pick and place in a **wholebody** manner while avoidance collision smoothly **in cluttered dynamic environment** full of chairs, tables and shelves.
+Specifically, I have explored and realized the possibility of allowing the mobile manipulators to efficiently pick and place in a **wholebody** manner while avoidance collision smoothly **in cluttered dynamic environment** full of chairs, tables and shelves.
 Besides, I am working towards the low-cost and accurate state estimation (Visual Inertial Odometry) , mapping (Occupancy Grid Map and Euclidean Signed Distance Field), planning and control (SE3) framework for **quadrotor** in complex environments.
 For **autonomous car** with non-holonomic constraints, I investigated the **real-time** perception, mapping and collision-free motion planning to follow and serve the target person well.
-I have sufficient engineering experience on deploying algorithms in various robotic scenarios such as environmental reconstrunction, household service and car racing, etc.
+I have sufficient engineering experience on deploying algorithms in various robotic scenarios such as environmental reconstruction, household service and car racing, etc.

-## Education and Trainning
+## Education and Training

 <div style="float:left; text-align:left; line-height: 1.5">